carnisj/bcdi/README.rst

 * lmfit: for scripts performing fits

+* pytest if you want to execute the tests

 * pytables: when loading the dictionnary for SIXS data

 * moviepy, imagemagick (https://imagemagick.org) or ffmpeg (http://ffmpeg.zeranoe.com/builds/) for creating movies